 Identity Broker Tools

-Tool Description

-backup Run full or incremental backups on one or more Identity Brokers.
+Tool Description backup Run full or incremental backups on one or more Identity Brokers.
 This utility also supports the use of a properties file to pass predefined command-line arguments.

 Tool Description base64 Encode raw data using the base64 algorithm or decode base64-encoded data back to its raw representation. broker-admin Invoke administrative operations over the Identity Broker REST API. collect-support-data Collect and package system information useful in troubleshooting problems.
-The information is packaged as a ZIP archive that can be sent to a technical support representative. consent-admin Manage a resource owner consent over the Identity Broker REST API.
-Consent is authorized by a resource owner to allow access to resources by an application. create-initial-broker-config Create an initial Identity Broker configuration. create-rc-script Create a Run Control (RC) script that can be used to start, stop, and restart the Iden- tity Broker on Unix-based systems. dsconfig View and edit the Identity Broker configuration. dsframework Manage administrative server groups or the global administrative user accounts that are used to configure servers within server groups. dsjavaproperties Configure the JVM arguments used to run the Identity Broker and its associated tools.
-Before launching the command, edit the properties file located in con-fig/java.properties to specify the desired JVM arguments and the JAVA_HOME environment variable. encryption-settings Manage the server encryption settings database. evaluate-policy Request a policy decision from the Identity Broker.
-Idapmodify Perform LDAP modify, add, delete, and modify DN operations in the Identity Broker.
-Idappasswordmodify Perform LDAP password modify operations in the Identity Broker.
+The information is packaged as a ZIP archive that can be sent to a technical support representative. consent-admin anage a resource owner consent over the Identity Broker REST API.
+Consent is athorized by a resource owner to allow access to resources by an application. config-diff Generate a summary of the configuration changes in a local or remote instance.
+The tool can be used to compare configuration settings when troubleshooting issues, or when verifying configuration settings on new create-initial-broker-config Create an initial Identity Broker configuration. create-rc-script Create a Run Control (RC) script that can be used to start, stop, and restart the Identity Broker on Unix-based systems. dsconfig View and edit the Identity Broker configuration. dsframework Manage administrative server groups or the global administrative user accounts that are used to configure servers within server groups. dsjavaproperties Configure the JVM arguments used to run the Identity Broker and its associated tools.
+Before launching the command, edit the properties file located in config/java.properties to specify the desired JVM arguments and the JAVA_HOME environment variable. encryption-settings Manage the server encryption settings database. evaluate-policy Request a policy decision from the Identity Broker.
+Idapmodify fy Perform LDAP modify, add, delete, and modify DN operations in the Identity Brok Idappasswordmodify Perform LDAP password modify operations in the Identity Broker.
 Idapsearch Perform LDAP search operations in the Identity Broker. ldif-diff Compare the contents of two LDIF files, the output being an LDIF file needed to bring the source file in sync with the target.
 Idifmodify Apply a set of modify, add, and delete operations against data in an LDIF file. list-backends List the backends and base DNs configured in the Identity Broker. manage-extension Install or update extension bundles.
 An extension bundle is a package of extension (s) that utilize the Server SDK to extend the functionality of the Identity Broker.
 Any added extensions require a server re-start. oauth2-request Performs OAuth 2.0 requests on the Identity Broker.
 This tool can be used to test OAuth 2.0 functions of the Identity Broker, and to manage OAuth 2.0 tokens on behalf of registered applications. prepare-external-store Prepares the external data stores for the Identity Broker.
-This is run as part of the create-initial-broker-config tool during installation.
-This tool creates the broker user account, sets the correct password, and configures the account with required privileges.
-It will also install the necessary schema required by the Identity Broker.
-This tool can also be used to update (with theupdate option) an external Broker Store or a data store schema. remove-defunct-server Removes a permanently unavailable Identity Broker after it has been removed from its topology by the uninstall tool. restore Restore a backup of the Identity Broker.
+This is run as par create-initial-broker-config tool during installation.
+This tool the broker user account, sets the correct password, and configures the accrequired privileges.
+It will also install the necessary schema required by the Broker.
+This tool can also be used to update (with theupdate option) external Broker Store or a data store schema. remove-defunct-server Removes a permanently unavailable Identity Broker after it has been removed from